Alcohol and Native Americans: The effects of Indian removal and relocation

 "The white people brought whisky to our village, made our people drink, and cheated them out of their homes, guns and traps.
 This fraudulent system was carried to such an extent that I apprehended serious difficulties might occur, unless a stop was put to it.
 Consequently, I visited all the whites and begged them not to sell my people whisky."

 Indian Agent Richard Cummins at Fort Leavenworth wrote: "it is ardent spirits that causes many of them to steal one from another, to kill one another in combats when drunk, [and] to neglect all kinds of business."
-By the 1850s, tribal populations entered into a steep decline: in 1857 the Kansa numbered 1,237, and by 1862 there were only 802.
+By the 1850s, tribal populations entered a steep decline.
+In 1857 the Kansa numbered 1,237, and by 1862 there were only 802.
 By 1872 tribal population was down to 700, with no males over the age of fifty-five.
 Other tribes shrank at a similar rate.
 The problem of alcohol use disorder worsened when in 1872 the Nonintercourse Act was amended to allow Indians to sell and trade alcohol among themselves.

 The Indian Relocation Act of 1956 financed the relocation of over six thousand Native Americans from reservations to cities, and funded the establishment of job training centers.
-The program had devastating long-term effects on this population.
+The program had devastating long-term effects.
 Many of the Native Americans relocated to urban areas found themselves homeless, unemployed, in poverty, without a strong cultural base or community and unable to achieve economic stability.
 Native Americans living in urban areas typically experience higher rates of alcohol use compared to other ethnicities as a result of acculturative stress directly and indirectly associated with historical trauma.